LinSoftWin/Photoshop-CC2022-Linux/README.md

 This git repo contains an installer for photoshop CC 2022 on linux with wine.

-Note that Photoshop CC 2022 is only in the GUI installer
+Note that Photoshop CC 2022 isn't as stable as the CC2021 version on linux.
+If you need a production environement, concidere using PS2021 instead

 If you use something from my repo in your project please credit me